jkenney0501/end_to_end_de_with_snowflake_api_data/README.md

 # End to End Data Engineering with Snowflake API (AQI) Data
 *Data Source:* <a href='https://data.gov.in'>data.gov.in</a>

+*You may encounter registration issues outside of India but you can use the zipped data to load manually or use a different api and apply the concepts.
+The U.S. api's available did not produce what is needed for this project, at least not one I could easily find.*

+## Overview:
-This project takes weather air quality data from an API and ingests the JSON files into Snowflake.
+This project takes weather air quality data from an API and ingests the JSON files into a Snowflake internal stage.
+Using an automated task (1 hour for api calls), the data will load from stage to a clean layer using dynamic tables.
+Once cleaned, we can transform and created a dimensional model (min-star schema) using dyanmic tables to automaticalkky udate as downstream tables.

-From here we target several layers to store, clean and transform the data for consumption while also creating a dimensional model and one big table example.
+Snowflake Engineering concepts applied are:
+- Snowpark API calls
+- Internal stage loads
+- Variant data type and extracts for JSON data
+- Automated Tasks
+- Dynamic Tables that refresh on a downstream lag
+- Dimensional modeling in SNF
+- Data Visualization with Streamlit

 ### Requirements:
-- Inegst API data.
+- Ingest API data.
 - Add audit columns to stage layer.
 - Transform JSON data to VARIANT.
 - Extract select dimension for location and select measures to create avergare AQI for 7 pollutants.